-RealValue is defined in clause 20.6 of [3].
+RealValue and XMLRealValue are defined in 20.6/X.680.

 The form 0 is used for zero values; the alternate form for NumericRealValue shall not be used for zero values.

 The associated type for value definition and subtyping purposes is: